 Topic Overview Students will develop their knowledge of Mathematics and their skills in tackling both routine and non-routine questions within a mathematical context.
 At the same time, they will develop their Reasoning and Problem-Solving skills, both with Technology and without the use of Technology, to arrive at solutions to more complex problems.
 The Year 10 General Maths course is aimed at the student of middle stream maths ability.
 The course is modified and does not fully cover the entire Year 10 Victorian Curriculum which is aimed at Math Methods.
-Students successfully completing this course can pursue General or Foundation Maths at Year 11 level and then only Foundation Maths or General Maths at Year 12.
-Content/Skills In Year 10 General, students will develop skills and knowledge relating to: Statistics Measurement Algebra Pythagoras and Trigonometry Geometry Linear Equations Financial Arithmetic Assessment Throughout the year students will complete a range of assessment pieces including: Tests Mathematical Projects Investigations
+Students successfully completing this course can only pursue General or Foundation Maths or Numeracy at Year 11 &amp; 12 .
+Content/Skills In Year 10 General, students will develop skills and knowledge relating to: Statistics Measurement Algebra Pythagoras and Trigonometry Geometry Linear Equations Financial Arithmetic Assessment Throughout the year students will complete a range of assessment pieces including: Tests.
+Mathematical Projects.
+Investigations